Which city is cheaper, Prague or Kuala Lumpur?

 Visitors in Prague can get around quickly with the extensive public transit system.
 Metro lines, trams, and buses will take you smoothly through old and new town.

-Kuala Lumpur is very walkable.
+Kuala Lumpur is a very walkable city.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.

 Both Kuala Lumpur and Prague have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Prague than Kuala Lumpur.
+With generally more activities and things to do, visitors tend to spend more time in Prague than in Kuala Lumpur.
+Usually, 1-5 days is a good amount of time for Kuala Lumpur, and 2-7 days is enough time in Prague.

 Kuala Lumpur is a bustling city that offers something for everyone.
 One day is often enough time to do most activities.